Home

 There are alternatives to strychnine.
 One choice is to select a gopher bait that uses zinc phosphide as the active ingredient.
 This chemical causes a toxic gas to be produced in the digestive tract of rodents.
 This gas enters their bloodstream and is deadly to them, but does not leave toxicity that causes secondary poisoning.
 A pet might get indigestion, but would not be threatened as with strychnine.

-Zinc phosphide bait is usually found in pellet form when used in gopher poisons.
-(Pellet forms may dissolve in moist soil, meaning they won’t offer long term residual control like grains.)
-If you determine that the gopher does not seem to eat it, try placing with the bait a small amount of oatmeal or raisins to tempt them.
+Pellet forms are typically ground up grains, held together by a binder.
+They may dissolve in moist soil, meaning they won’t offer long term residual control like grains.)
+If you determine that the gopher does not seem to eat this type as readily, try placing with the bait a small amount of oatmeal or raisins to tempt them.

 Mouse and Rat Bait for Gophers?